- Open Access

-Intergroup comparison of the amount of root resorption at the end of treatment (Mann-Whitney tests)
+There was no intergroup difference regarding the amount of root resorption at the end of treatment (Table 2).

 Patients of groups 1 and 2 were treated by different professionals.
 It is difficult to find a significant sample treated and concluded by a single professional, with the same technique, especially if it has been recently developed.
 However, this should not interfere in the comparison because studies have shown that this does not influence the results [30, 35–38].